Skip to main content

 • Proof of employment

-During your approved STEM OPT period, you can travel outside of the U.S. and return.
+If your STEM OPT has been approved, you can travel outside of the U.S. and return.
 You must carry the usual immigration documents with you, including:

-• Passport valid 6+ months into the future
+• Passport valid for at least 6 months into the future

 • Unexpired F-1 visa